Back to Blog

 Myth 9: Self-Teaching Is Just as Good as Lessons

-There are plenty of online videos and apps claiming you can teach yourself piano without a teacher.
-While these tools can be helpful, they can’t replace the guidance of a skilled instructor.
+While online videos and apps can be helpful, they can't replace the guidance of a skilled instructor.
+A teacher provides personal feedback, corrects bad habits early, and helps you progress faster.

 Learning to play the piano is an exciting and rewarding experience, no matter your age or background.
-Don’t let common myths hold you back from discovering the joy of making music.
-Remember, you don’t need to start young, be naturally gifted, or own a grand piano to enjoy playing.
+Don't let common myths hold you back from discovering the joy of making music.
+With the right mindset, a bit of patience, and the support of great teachers, you can achieve your musical goals.

 Harborfields Music Center

 At Harborfields Music Center, we're not just about weekly music lessons for your child.
 We're here to help them grow into great musicians.
 We teach them to be creative and confident, collaborate with others, be disciplined, and adapt to new challenges.
+In addition to their regular lessons, your child will get access to our digital library, camps, workshops, cool studio events like YouTube & Music Technology Week, and our exclusive Virtuoso Mentorship program.